 How to Cook Artichokes in a Pressure Cooker

-If you have an Instant Pot, Cuisinart Electric Pressure Cooker, or stovetop pressure cooker, try using it to cook artichokes!
+How to Cook Artichokes in a Pressure Cooker can help you make perfect artichokes in the Instant Pot, Cuisinart Electric Pressure Cooker, or stovetop pressure cooker!
 And these tasty artichokes are low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet Phase One.
 If you use a dipping sauce without butter this recipe can be Paleo or Whole 30 as well.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Pressure Cooker Recipes to find more recipes like this one.

 If you didn’t grow up eating artichokes, they can look pretty unapproachable.
 Luckily I had a mother who loved artichokes, and we had them as often as the budget would permit.
 Some people cook them whole and cut the choke out after, but I learned from my mom to cut the artichokes in half and cut out the choke before cooking.
 This may have been due to having ten kids in the family, since each family member got half an artichoke, probably all the budget would permit!

 Whatever the reason I’ve been doing it that way ever since, even now that I’m buying my own artichokes and can eat as many as I want.
 I used to cook my artichokes in a pan with a few inches of boiling water, but when CookieCrumb shared the idea of using the pressure cooker, I thought it was brilliant.
-I followed CookieCrumb’s idea of adding some aromatics to the water and checked Great Vegetarian Cooking Under Pressure to help with the timing and then wrote this post with everything you need to know about How to Cook Artichokes in a Pressure Cooker.
+For this post on How to Cook Artichokes in a pressure Cooker I followed CookieCrumb’s idea of adding some aromatics to the water and checked Great Vegetarian Cooking Under Pressure to help with the timing!

 Love Your Instant Pot?